Shopping Cart Abandonment in Ecommerce – The Ultimate Guide19 min readReading Time: 13 minutes

-Shopping cart abandonment is an ecommerce term used when a high-intent shopper visits an eCommerce website, adds at least one or more products to the shopping cart, and proceeds to exit the website without completing the purchase.
+Shopping cart abandonment is when a high-intent shopper visits an eCommerce website, adds at least one or more products to the shopping cart, and proceeds to exit the website without completing the purchase.
 Products that are added to the shopping cart but are not purchased are considered to be “abandoned” by the shopper.

 88% of Web buyers say that they have abandoned an online shopping cart without completing a transaction.